mhawkinsbasis/dwcj_documentation/docs/controls/button.md

 import org.dwcj.controls.button.Button;

-Button exampleButton = new Button("Example");      //Creates a new button with the text "example" exampleButton.setTheme(Button.Expanse.MEDIUM);     //Sets the button's expanse to the medium size.
+Button exampleButton = new Button("Example");      //Creates a new button with the text "example" exampleButton.setExpanse(Button.Expanse.MEDIUM);     //Sets the button's expanse to the medium size.
 ```